Biochar cone kilns.

 Clean burn technique suited to Australian context.

-Rainer has developed and adapted a practical and highly functional design for making biochar kilns and high quality biochar.
+The standard kiln designer, Rainer Kirth has developed and adapted a practical and highly functional design for making biochar kilns and high quality biochar.

 Making this efficient and effective time saving system not only easy and cheap to accomplish, but put in a format that’s usable and essential for Australian bush blocks and suburban settings alike.